amit12950-cloud/openai-grading-app/README.md

 ## Notes

-- **Image to LaTeX conversion** is not implemented.
-You must integrate a separate OCR/LaTeX service (e.g., GPT‑4 Vision API) to convert images of handwritten solutions into text before grading.
-- This repository has been sanitised to remove hard‑coded API keys and secrets.
-Always keep your API keys secure and do not commit them to version control.
 - For a production deployment, configure HTTPS and set a strong `APP_SECRET_KEY`.
 Consider running the app behind a WSGI server such as Gunicorn.